AdobeDocs/campaign-classic.en/help/delivery/using/how-to-configure-tracked-links.md

 Message tracking is enabled by default.
 To personalize how URLs are tracked, follow the steps below:

-1. Select the **[!UICONTROL Display URLs]** option in the lower section of the delivery wizard, under the message content.
+1. Select the **[!UICONTROL Display URLs]** option in the lower section of the delivery assistant, under the message content.

    ![](assets/s_ncs_user_email_del_display_urls.png)